Do you ever wish you could run your mornings on autopilot?

 Create less chaotic mornings in your home.
 Simply opt-in below to have the Morning Routine Organizer sent straight to your inbox!

-Be sure to allow for the unexpected in your schedule as well: Murphy’s Law strikes more often in the morning than at any other time of day.
-(We have no data on this; we just know.)
+Be sure to allow for the unexpected in your schedule as well: Murphy”>know.)
 So once you’ve decided on a crawling-out-of-bed time, set your alarm for fifteen minutes earlier than that, with a back up just in case.
 If getting out of bed in the morning is a big problem for you, you may want to try the SleepCycle app, which uses your iPhone to track your sleep cycle and wakes you up during your lightest sleep phase within a specified time period.
 I have been using it for about a month and I have to say, it is pretty amazing!

 2. Keep it simple

 This may sound like a contradiction to #1 above, but it’s not.
 There is a big difference between what you need to do and what you’d like to do every morning.
-If you think ought to work out first thing, but it means you have to rise bleary-eyed at 4 a.m.—assess whether you can’t work out later in the day.
+If you think you should work out first thing in the morning, but it means you have to rise bleary-eyed at 4 a.m.—assess whether you can’t work out later in the day.
 You don’t have to clean the bathroom from top to bottom after everyone’s showered—just wipe it down and neaten a bit.
-You don’t have to do all the dishes before work…just load the dishwasher ready to go for evening.
+You don’t have to do all the dishes before work; just load the dishwasher (start it if it’s full) so it’s ready to go for the evening.

 There are some small home details you’ll want to attend to, of course, such as checking your dinner menu, moving things from freezer to fridge for defrosting, or assembling items in a crockpot will make sure the end of the day runs well, too.
 And certain things (walking a dog, caring for livestock on a farm) will always be non-negotiable—but keep those must-dos to a minimum and you won’t be tired or stressed before the day actually starts!